 - Daily churn: -159.65 claims cleared from the backlog

-If every month’s backlog is reduced by thousands of claims, it indicates that the VA is working hard to get through all backlogged disability claims as quickly as possible.
-Any veterans now submitting a claim or considering applying should be encouraged by the updated numbers shown in the June 2017 veterans disability benefits statistics report.
+When every month’s backlog shrinks by thousands of claims, the VA is working hard to get through claims as quickly as possible.
+Any veterans now submitting a claim or considering applying should be encouraged by the updated numbers in this month’s report.

 You May Qualify For Legal Assistance

 Preparing to file your own claim or need help appealing an unfavorable decision from the VA?
-See if you may qualify for legal assistance from one of the VA-accredited attorneys from our network of experienced legal advocates.
-An experienced attorney or advocate can help you better understand how the claims process works, when and how you’ll hear back from the VA and even communicate with the agency on your behalf.
-Your disability advocate or attorney can also help you gather medical evidence to support your disability claim and handle appeals at every adjudicative level, if needed.
+See if you may qualify for legal assistance from one of the VA-accredited attorneys in our network.
+An experienced attorney can help you better understand how the claims process works, when and how you’ll hear back from the VA and even communicate with the agency on your behalf.
+Your attorney can also help you gather medical evidence and handle appeals at every adjudicative level, if needed.
 Of course, you may not pay any fees to get help immediately if you do qualify for legal assistance – the only time you’ll have to worry about fees is after they help you get approved for benefits.